unicef-drp/Shiny_regional_aggregate/README.md

 ```
 ## How to update
 Please use `update_me_every_year.R` to walk through the process.
-The dataset to be updated are described in the script too.
+The datasets to be updated are described in the script too.

 ## Major update
 January 2020